 (Note: We don’t fear all hard work; only the hard stuff that we’ve failed at before, have limiting beliefs about, and around which we’ve built up our perfectionist armour.)

-Say you decide to give up alcohol for a while, or on weekdays and then when 6pm comes around after a hard day at work, an argument with our partner, or a week of sticking to new habits the urge to pour a large glass of soothing wine rears its ugly head and we get scared.
+Say we decide to do Dry January but when 6pm comes around after a hard day at work, an argument with our partner, or a week of sticking to new habits the urge to pour a large glass of soothing wine rears its ugly head and we get scared.
 We don’t like that uncomfortable feeling of not being able to have what we want.
 What do we do with it?
 How do we let it be?
 How do we resist it?
 We end up feeling that it’s too hard.
 We’ve failed before.
 What can we do?
 It’s useless.

-The way out of this is to take the following steps (and this will take longer than you think!)
+One way out of this is to take learn about habit creation using the following steps.

 - Convince yourself that the way to living with integrity and getting the results you want in your life, is via consistent habits NOT the Big Break, Magic Bullet or Quantum Leap.
-Read the experts and learn how your brain actually works.
+Learning from the experts about how your brain actually works will help this.
 Try these books for starters:

 - Atomic Habits: An Easy and Proven Way to Build Good Habits and Break Bad Ones, by James Clear.